timbru31/bukkit-plugin-parent-pom/README.md

 ### Profiles

-* metrics - this profile shades bStats into the plugin
+* metrics - this profile shades bStats **and** the auto updater into the plugin
+* metrics-no-updater - this profile shades bStats into the plugin
 * kotlin - this profile adds the necessary configuration and shading for Kotlin usage

 ## Configuration